makenotion/notion-mcp-server/README.md

 This approach:
 - Uses the official Docker Hub image
-- Properly handles JSON escaping via environment variables
+- Uses simple environment variables for configuration
 - Provides a more reliable configuration method

 ###### Option 2: Building the Docker image locally: